vinkjoshua/connect_four_solver/readme.md

 Contributions to the Connect Four Solver are welcome.
 Please ensure you follow the coding style and add unit tests for any new features.

-## License

-[Specify your license here, e.g., MIT, GPL, etc.]

-## Contact

-If you have any questions or feedback, please contact [Your Name/Email/Contact Information].